 Aluminum PCB Thickness Options

-Aluminum PCB thickness is selected based on thermal and mechanical requirements.
+Thickness is selected based on thermal and mechanical requirements.

 Typical aluminum substrate thicknesses include: